RandomHashTags/destiny/README.md

 Features like TLS/SSL, Web Sockets and embedded support are coming soon.

-Many protocols only require the bare minimum to work as intended so the implementation is largely up to the developer (if you don't use the default implementations from `DestinyDefaults`).
+We provide a blueprint library, `DestinyBlueprint`, that lays out the API of Destiny's inner workings to perform optimally, empowering the developer to determine the data structures and types used (if you don't use the default implementations from `DestinyDefaults`).

 ## Roadmap